-US senators demand Pentagon to provide International Criminal Court with evidence of Russian war crimes in Ukraine
+US senators demand that Pentagon provide ICC with evidence of Russian war crimes in Ukraine

 US senators are increasing pressure on the Pentagon to force the transfer of evidence of Russian crimes in Ukraine to the International Criminal Court (ICC) in The Hague.